Llyn Celyn

 Llyn Celyn ([ɬɨ̞n ˈkɛlɨ̞n]) is a reservoir constructed between 1960 and 1965 including the highly controversial Tryweryn flooding in the valley of the River Tryweryn in Gwynedd, Wales.
 This included the forcible removal of the Capel Celyn village residents despite protest and opposition of Welsh MPs.

-It measures roughly 2.5 miles long by 1 miles wide, and has a maximum depth of 140 ft.
+With an area of 320 ha, it measures roughly 2.5 miles long by 1 miles wide, and has a maximum depth of 140 ft.
 It has the capacity to hold 71200000 m3 of water.

 It was originally to be named Llyn Tryweryn Mawr (meaning "great Tryweryn lake"), but in September 1964 Liverpool Corporation agreed to the name change following a letter from the Tryweryn Defence Committee.

 Construction and opposition

 Construction of the reservoir for Liverpool Corporation Waterworks involved flooding the village of Capel Celyn and adjacent farmland, a deeply controversial move.
-Much of the opposition was brought about because the village was a stronghold of Welsh culture and the Welsh language, whilst the reservoir was being built to supply water to Liverpool and parts of the Wirral peninsula, rather than Wales.
+Much of the opposition was brought about because the village was a stronghold of Welsh culture and the Welsh language, whilst the reservoir was being built to supply water to Liverpool and parts of the Wirral peninsula in England, rather than Wales.